 If your murderer wants to pawn the dirty work off onto someone else, then another major player in your story will be an assassin.
 Whether we ever hear a spoken word from them or not, this person will be a full-blown character in their own right in terms of motive, habits, and strategy.

-The biggest question is, are they a professional or amateur?
+The biggest question is, are they a professional or an amateur?
 A professional assassin is much less likely to make mistakes such as leaving evidence behind.
-An amateur, on the other hand, could forget to take certain precautions, get nervous when it finally comes time to pull the trigger (so to speak), or feel guilty after the fact.
+An amateur, on the other hand, could forget to take certain precautions, get nervous when it finally comes time to pull the trigger (so to speak) or feel guilty after the fact.
 All of these factors could have an impact on how things play out.

 One of the most annoying things to see in a story is a character get killed in an implausible way.
 We’ve all seen it: a character that is smart, capable, maybe even avoids getting killed on a regular basis if it that’s kind of world, somehow gets taken down in a totally avoidable way.
 In other words, don’t treat your victim like a passive player or make them act out of character just so you can have a shocking moment.